opensearch-project/documentation-website/_dashboards/quickstart.md

 - Create and share reports.
 - Embed analytics to differentiate your applications.

-### Getting familiar with Dashboard

-The following steps give you a basic overview about how to use the Dashboard tool:
+The following steps give you a basic overview about using the Dashboard tool:

 1. On the OpenSearch Dashboards **Home** page, choose **Dashboard**.
 2. Choose **[Flights] Global Flight Data** in the **Dashboards** window, as shown in the following image.